Toronto Beaches Boardwalk: A Hidden Gem in the City

 Woodbine Beach

-Woodbine Beach has several beach volleyball courts and is a popular destination for swimming, and kiteboarding.
+Woodbine Beach is one of Toronto’s most popular beaches to visit year round.
+Not only is the beach large, it has beach volleyball courts, cycling trails, and is a popular destination for swimming, and kiteboarding.
 There are also several children’s playgrounds, and the Donald D. Summerville outdoor swimming pool is located here.

 Here you will also find the excellent Beach Club Restaurant, a cafe, and Booster Juice.
 The Beach Club is popular for dinner and brunch and has an outdoor patio with views of the lake.